maryash/maryash.github.io/235/projects/project'0/project'0.md

 ## Task 3: Using the Provided Makefile

+Here is a [guide to makefiles](../files/Make.pdf).
 This repository comes with a `Makefile` that helps you compile your code more easily.
 Instead of using g++ in the terminal, you can simply type:

     make